 It is also obvious that China's financial sector is not yet fully integrated into the global financial system, which may explain China's rapid recovery.
-However, several major developing countries, such as Russia and South Africa, were equally disengaged from the global financial system in terms of toxic financial assets and banking scandals, yet these economies suffered large permanent losses in GDP just like in the United States and Europe (see Section 2).
+However, several major developing countries, such as Russia and South Africa, were equally disengaged from the global financial system in terms of toxic financial assets and banking scandals, yet these economies suffered large permanent losses in GDP just like in the United States (see Section 2).
 A key reason for this loss is the collapse of exports: Like China, these developing economies all suffered a heavy blow to their export sectors.

 As did many countries, the Chinese government injected massive amounts of money into its banking system in late 2008 and 2009.
-Thanks to sharp increases in aggregate investment immediately following the money injection, the Chinese economy rebounded quickly to its pre-crisis level and successfully prevented a possible Great Recession and economic collapse during China's critical period of economic transition and industrialization.
-Consequently, China emerged after the crisis as the world's number one manufacturing powerhouse and the only significant engine of global economic growth.
+Thanks to sharp increases in aggregate investment immediately following the money injection, the Chinese economy rebounded quickly to its pre-crisis level.
 How could Chinese banks find borrowers to lend a massive amount of credit so quickly to jump-start a fading economy while the U.S. and European banks were incapable of doing so?
-Why were Chinese firms willing to borrow to invest when both domestic and international demand collapsed and the future appeared so gloomy and uncertain?
+Why were Chinese firms willing to borrow to invest when demand collapsed and the future appeared so gloomy and uncertain?